linux-china/ngs-oh-my-zsh/README.md

-oh-my-zsh plugin for ZGS
+oh-my-zsh plugin for NGS
 ============================
-Too many commands for NGS cli. https://synadia.com/ngs/
+Too many sub command/action parameters for NGS cli. https://synadia.com/ngs/

 ### How to use it